Vaibhav/Stock-Analysis/README.md

 - SVM Regression
 - Use Machine Learning to predict stock close price for the next day
-- Algorithm for high frequency trading (UVXY - Price for this data fluctuates every minute)
+- <del> Algorithm for high frequency trading (UVXY - Price for this data fluctuates every minute) </del> ** Now deployed on Quantopian **
+- Add data visualization with technical indicators such as moving average, volume, STOCH.
+- Display technical analysis based on stock prices.
+- In the future, add sentimental analysis using StockTwits
+- Add Stock screener, to screen through every stock and see which ones are best buys.
+Deploy buys on simulators.

 #### License